Medical Properties Trust Inc. (MPW) Analysis & Forecast for 2023

-Medical Properties Trust Inc. (NYSE: MPW) is -23.61% lower on its value in year-to-date trading and has touched a low of $7.10 and a high of $17.96 in the current 52-week trading range.
+Medical Properties Trust Inc. (NYSE: MPW) is -17.32% lower on its value in year-to-date trading and has touched a low of $7.10 and a high of $17.36 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MPW stock was last observed hovering at around $8.25 in the last trading session, with the day’s gains setting it 0.26% off its average median price target of $12.00 for the next 12 months.
-It is also 52.72% off the consensus price target high of $18.00 offered by 14 analysts, but current levels are -6.37% lower than the price target low of $8.00 for the same period.
+The MPW stock was last observed hovering at around $9.19 in the last trading session, with the day’s gains setting it 0.02%.

 Sponsored